BeaconCMS/beacon/guides/deployment/multiple_domains_hosting.md

   end
 ```

-You also need to pass the :check_origin option when configuring your
+You also need to pass the `:check_origin` option when configuring your
 endpoint explicitly outlining which origins are allowed:

-`runtime.exs`
+Edit `config/runtime.exs` and edit the following config inside `config :my_app, MyAppWeb.Endpoint, ...`:

 ```elixir
     check_origin: [
       "https://beacon-demo.com/",